0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 This article helps you find the contract you need to interact with, depending on what properties of the blockchain you want to utilize.

 Partisia Blockchain is governed by a group of system smart contracts called governance contracts.
-They solve different types of tasks.
-Below the contracts indexed according to the tasks they handle.
+The governance contracts solve different types of tasks.
+Below the contracts and plugins are listed under a category and description of their overall responsibilities.
+Each contract has a link for to the contract through the [Partisia Blockchain Browser](https://browser.partisiablockchain.com/).
+There you can see the contract state and invoke the actions of the contract with your [wallet](https://snaps.metamask.io/snap/npm/partisiablockchain/snap/).

 ## Accounts

 On Partisia Blockchain addresses can refer either to a [contract](../smart-contracts/what-is-a-smart-contract.md) or an [account](create-an-account.md).
 Accounts hold vital user information such as your balance of MPC tokens and [BYOC](byoc.md).
 Only governance contracts can change the state of an account i.e. user deployed smart contracts cannot change account balances.
 PBC has an open account structure, meaning that any private key of a valid format can create a new account.
 Accounts and contracts reside on a specific [shard](sharding.md).

-## Block Producers
+## Node operation

+[Node operators](../node-operations/what-is-a-node-operator.md) (also referred to as block producers) own and operate the nodes (servers) where the blockchain software runs.
+Several contracts are necessary to make this part of the blockchain infrastructure work in a decentralized manner.
+Contracts are needed for listing and staking of confirmed node operators, payment for services, votes on software updates and registration of new node operators.

 #### [Block producer orchestration contract](https://browser.partisiablockchain.com/contracts/04203b77743ad0ca831df9430a6be515195733ad91)